 - It’s noticeably more expensive than the other two models even at a basic level.

 - It is your responsibility to maintain the virtual machine with all of its components.
 As a result, it can take up more of your time and energy.

 - The storage of data on remote servers can be considered a security risk regardless of the guarantees of the vendor.

 - Poor support of legacy applications.
 Cloud infrastructures often aren’t designed for that functionality.

 Examples of such services: Amazon Web Services (AWS), Rackspace, DigitalOcean, Linode, Google Compute Engine (GCE).

 - Complex data analysis.

 - Rapidly growing companies with the need for scalability.

 So, What Cloud Service Model to Choose?

 As you may have guessed the answer depends on what your intended use is.
 If you are an end-user who just wants access to basic functionality, go for the SaaS model.
-If you are a software developer who needs a coding environment with tools that will help, choose PaaS.
-Last but not least, if you require virtual machines for the purposes of hosting, testing or whatever else, go with IaaS.
+If you are a software or web developer who needs a coding environment with tools that will help, choose PaaS.
+Last but not least, if you require virtual machines for the purposes of hosting, testing, or whatever else, go with IaaS.
 Any of the three cloud service models is a perfectly viable choice for a company looking for digital transformation.
 However, their uses are so different that it’s hard to define one clear winner.